bpafoshizle/docker-radarr/README.md

 * **17.04.17:** - Switch to using inhouse mono baseimage, adds python also.
 * **13.04.17:** - Switch to official mono repository.
 * **10.01.17:** - Initial Release.

+Error loading shared library libstdc++.so.6: No such file or directory (needed by /app/radarr/bin/Radarr) Error loading shared library libgcc_s.so.1: No such file or directory (needed by /app/radarr/bin/Radarr)